automacaoweb/TF2000-Save-Json-or-CSV/README.md

 Exemplo:
 Este é um código de exemplo de como salvar variaveis do PLC nos formato JSON ou XSL.
 Os dados do PLC são uma estrutura MyStructure (DUT) e estão declarados em formato de ARRAY OF MyStructure.

-Exemplo:
+Example:
-Este é um código de exemplo de como salvar variáveis do PLC no formato JSON ou XSL.
-Os dados do PLC são uma estrutura MyStructure (DUT) e estão declarados no formato de ARRAY OF MyStructure.
+This is an example code of how to save PLC variables in JSON or XSL format.
+The PLC data is a MyStructure structure (DUT) and is declared in the ARRAY OF MyStructure format.

 ![image](https://github.com/automacaoweb/TF2000-Save-Json-or-CSV/assets/47016284/9e53d8bc-102c-4a76-af0d-b017cab34f9c)